TheCryptoMint/ethereum-primus/README.md

 # Ethereum Primus

 The Crypto Mint's first Digital Asset Backed Smart Embedded NFT Ethereum Coin. <br>
+Each coin is embedded with one Ethereum on the smart contract. <br>
 Our coins are more than pretty NFTs.
 These are bona fide Etheruem coins.